Vol. I, No. 1 · San Francisco

 Who is connected.

-Returns the connected Fastmail identity, granted scopes, primary mail account, and live JMAP capabilities, so Poke knows exactly whose mailbox it is speaking for.
+Returns the connected Fastmail identity, granted scopes, primary mail account, and live JMAP capabilities, so the assistant knows exactly whose mailbox it is speaking for.

 Live list_mailboxes